Cymraeg

 These days the two reservoirs are a popular destination for dog-walkers, ramblers and wildlife enthusiasts.
 There is a 2-mile woodland walk surrounding the reservoirs so there are plenty of birds and wildlife to see.

-The path is surfaced and provides a suitable surface for wheelchair user or the less able walker.
+The western path which is surfaced and is suitable for wheelchair user or the less able walker is accessible from the North car park that has disabled parking bays.

 How Long?
 0.42 miles